bazelbuild/proposals/README.md

 There are two kinds:
 * Design docs that are subject to the workflow described below
-* Live documents that are constantly updated
+* Live documents for which the workflow is not a good fit

 ## Design doc workflow